boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 [8] Then the Babylonian forces will return.
 They will attack the city and will capture it and burn it down.
 [9] Moreover, I, the Lord, warn you not to deceive yourselves into thinking that the Babylonian forces will go away and leave you alone.
 For they will not go away.
 [10] For even if you were to defeat all the Babylonian forces fighting against you so badly that only wounded men were left lying in their tents, they would get up and burn this city down.”’”

+### Jeremiah is Charged with Deserting, Arrested, and Imprisoned

 [11] The following events also occurred while the Babylonian forces had temporarily withdrawn from Jerusalem because the army of Pharaoh was coming.
 [12] Jeremiah started to leave Jerusalem to go to the territory of Benjamin.
 He wanted to make sure he got his share of the property that was being divided up among his family there.
 [13] But he only got as far as the Benjamin Gate.
 There an officer in charge of the guards named Irijah, who was the son of Shelemiah and the grandson of Hananiah, stopped him.
 He seized Jeremiah and said, “You are deserting to the Babylonians!”